unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 }
 ```

-if we run the above code with `npm run dev` and `brad.zil` as our domain input, you should see the following in the console
+if we open the `index.html` file in the browser and type `brad.zil` as our domain input, we will see the following in the console

 ```javascript
 ownerAddress: "0x2d418942dce1afa02d0733a2000c71b371a6ac07"